ranganathsharma/CFM-extreme-behaviour/README.md

 # CFM-extreme-behaviour
-Nonlinear car following model performance evaluation and comparison
+Nonlinear car following model performance evaluation and comparison.
+The published article can be found at https://doi.org/10.1049/itr2.70098

 The codes and results of the paper - A comparative study of Non-linear Car Following Models in real-driving scenarios are provided in this repository